JPThorne/buildingthingswith.net/_posts/2021-09-03-a-tdd-exercise.md

 TDD can aid us in not writing code that we don't need, e.g. adhering to the principle of [YAGNI](https://martinfowler.com/bliki/Yagni.html)

+## Conclusion

+TDD is a powerful technique for enabling development to align with testing.
+As with all things programming, one should always remember to take the context into account, however, it is a tool we can use frequently for many coding tasks.
+The completed sample we created here can be viewed on [Github](https://github.com/JPThorne/demos-temperature-alert-tdd/tree/feat/completed-tdd-exercise)

 ## References

 - [Wikipedia on TDD](https://en.wikipedia.org/wiki/Test-driven_development)